regiregi22/RaspiNail/raspibolt_22_privacy.md

 Log in your RaspiNail via SSH as user "admin".

 * Add the following two lines to `sources.list` to add the torproject repository.
+The current Ubuntu Server distribution codename is "impish", so you have to change it if needed.

   ```sh
   $ sudo nano /etc/apt/sources.list